en

 Within the legal industry, tasks that adhere to a standardised format or workflow are at greater risk of integration with AI.
 Document and routine litigation reviews, for example, can be taken over by automated workflows.
 Junior drafting or paraphrasing tasks that produce standard form letters and basic contract redlines, too, keep to consistent patterns and templates.
 These technologies can also handle basic legal research roles predominantly focused on literature retrieval.

 Finally, legal professionals can gain a stronger footing in the industry by carving out a niche.
-Some emerging areas of expertise to consider are data privacy, AI governance, ESG, regulatory investigations and multi-jurisdictional compliance.
+Some emerging areas of expertise to consider are data privacy, AI governance, ESG, regulatory investigations and cross-border compliance.

 Go beyond pay to attract talent